yash-singhal-wd/basic-pandas-execises/Exercise4.md

 1. Filter and show only the **Shipped** orders.
 2. Show customers whose `Order_Value` is **above the average**.
-3. Extract the domain name from the `Email` column.
+3. Extract the customer and domain name from the `Email` column.
 4. Count the number of orders by status.

 ## ⭐ Bonus Challenge